 But guess what!
 We are writers; we can do that ourselves!
 Our readers want to learn more about the author whose book they are going to buy.
 This is your opportunity to shine on your About page, blog(s) and social media.

 Content marketing involves lots of research, community building, and search engine optimization.
 The bad news is, it’s time-consuming and slow, whereas the good news is your efforts will pay off.
-Content marketing brings more rewarding results in the long run than advertising.
+Content marketing brings more rewarding results in the long run than paid advertising.
 You want to improve brand awareness by continually providing actionable content, education, and entertainment for your audience.
 Fulfilling the audience’s desire is the ultimate means that helps you grow as a writer and author.

 Google Workspace will help you track and measure data of your website activity, and social media analytics will provide you relevant insight reports.